akankshaparashar45/Unsupervised-Tree-Discovery-in-Off-Road-Environment/README.md

   <em>Performance on a Bounding Box</em>
 </p>

+***Conclusion:*** Bounding-box-based localization results in coarse, blocky masks with poor alignment to tree bark edges, leading to inaccurate localization.

 ### 🔹 FeatUp Performance
 - Evaluate the impact of feature upsampling on spatial resolution